rheronides/aws-textract/README.md

 ```python
 import boto3
 ```
 Before import the **boto3** lib in your code you need to import it's as a layer of your lambda function.
-You can download the file in the lib folder.
+You can download the file in **lib** folder.

 Here lies most of AWS function they use to help to create everything that they provide, to use the textract we use like this.